Future of Work News Free eNews Subscription

 By

-“There is a special kind of beauty exists which is born in language, of language, and for language.”
+“There is a special kind of beauty that exists which is born in language, of language, and for language.”

 French philosopher and poetics-minded Gaston Bachelard wasn’t wrong – and he still isn’t, in my opinion – in putting a quote like this into the universe.
 Language is quite a beautiful thing.
 It’s a root of communication.
 It can be wielded to either wreak global-scale havoc or bring about long-sought unity.
 Even those deaf or blind can still take a language and unsheathe it, making it their own as they connect deeply with others.